macmcmeans/fisherYatesDurstenfeldKnuthShuffle/README.md

 # fisherYatesDurstenfeldKnuthShuffle
-This is the classic Knuth shuffle algorithm, an in-place shuffle (no copy) having a time complexity of O(n).
-Durstenfeld modified the original logic created by Fisher and Yates which ad a time cpomplexity of O(n<sup>2</sup>)
+This is the classic Knuth shuffle algorithm, an in-place shuffle (no copy) having a time complexity of O(*n*).
+Durstenfeld modified the original logic created by Fisher and Yates which had a time complexity of O(*n*<sup>2</sup>).

+At minimum, this function can be called by supplying an array of values to be shuffled.
+If an external random number generator (RNG) is not referenced, the array will be shuffled by a non-deterministic internal generator using values from Crypto.getRandomValues(), which would be suitable for Monte Carlo applications.
+For cryptographic purposes, an external RNG may be specified to produce deterministic shuffling.

+The shuffle produces statistically flat output.
+Optionally, a popular variant of the Fisher–Yates shuffle, the *Sattolo's algorithm*, may be used to generate random cyclic permutations of length *n* instead of random permutations.

 , modified to outputslightlyISAAC is a *cryptographically secure* pseudo-random number generator (CSPRNG) created by Robert J. Jenkins Jr., in 1996, based on RC4.
 Designed for speed and security, ISAAC (Indirection, Shift, Accumulate, Add, and Count) generates 32-bit random numbers.
 On average, cycles are are 2^8295 values long, and are guaranteed to be at least 2^40 values long.
 The results are uniformly distributed, unbiased,